Johnny-droid/Lab-Computers/README.md

 # Tasks:
-- Create a Menu
+- Add things to Menu
-- Create a Game Over
 - Create a Pause
 - Create a Scoreboard
 - Make the RTC
 - Make the enable_interrupts for the mouse
+- Maybe add lives to the game
 - After all is finished clean up the code and some comments

 # Questions: